LCTI-AnTang/binary_steatosis_classifier/data/creating_data/README.md

 # Example Dataset
+The original dataset used for the paper is protected and is not publicly available.
+For demonstration purposes, we added an example dataset with associated code.
+Some changes were made in the dataset creation process when compared to our original work.

 ## Data Source
 The dataset used in this example was downloaded from a public data repository from Michal Byra's group at https://zenodo.org/record/1009146#.ZCrhWNtKiUk.